 3. (10 pts.)

-How many ways can you draw a five-card hand from a deck of 52 cards so that the hand contains exactly one ace?
+How many ways can you draw a five card hand from a deak of 52 cards so How many ways can you draw a five-card hand from a deck of 52 cards so that the hand contains exactly one ace?
 What is the probability of doing so?
 4. (10 pts.)
 In how many ways can you place 10 indistinguishable marbles into three boxes?
 At least one box has at least how many marbles?
 What principle are you using?

-- VI Relations and databases (10 pts.) - a.
+VI Relations and databases (10 pts.)

+a.
 (10 pts.)
-What does it mean for a relation $R \subseteq AXA$ to be reflexive symmetric anti-symmetric transitive an equivalence relation b.
+What does it mean for a relation $R \subseteq AXB$ to be

+reflexive

+symmetric

+anti-symmetric

+transitive

+uanstive

+an equivalence relation

+b.
 (15 pts.)
 Consider the usual supplier-parts-project database